Statutes of the National Union of Students in Norway – English

 § 2.3 Changes to membership as a consequence of amalgamations

-In the case of amalgamation of higher education institutions, in which student bodies at one or several of the institutions involved are not members of the NSO, then the new student body must apply for membership.
+In the case of mergers of higher education institutions, in which student bodies at one or several of the institutions involved are not members of the NSO, then the new student body must apply for membership.
 This applies regardless of how the amalgamation is carried out.

-According to Chapter 13 section 5 of the Statutes, student bodies which were members prior to amalgamation will retain their membership until the end of the current election period, registered with the same number of students which the student body represented at the original institution.
+According to Chapter 13 section 5 of the Statutes, student bodies which were members prior to merging will retain their membership until the end of the current election period, registered with the same number of students which the student body represented at the original institution.

 § 2.4 Contribution to running costs